SiloWarHead/api_calculator/README.md

 This is **ready to push to GitHub**.
 You can later update the **Live Demo links** when your Render deployments are live.

----

-If you want, I can also **make a version of this README with a super clean “one-line project description” at the top** like the professional repos you see on GitHub trending — it will make it extra polished.

 Do you want me to do that?